BritishPandaChick/disney-codes/log.md

 - Start adding CSS styles for trailer and summary section.
 Move button for tickets to summary section.

 **Link(s) for the day's work:** [30 Days, 30 Sites Movie Trailer Website](https://github.com/BritishPandaChick/30sites-movie-trailer)

+## Day 56: August 29, 2019
+**What I Did Today:** Add more CSS to mobile stylesheet for 30 Days, 30 Sites movie trailer website.
+Update HTML with new Bootstrap classes and headline tags for sections.

+**Day Summary:** I got a lot done on the mobile version of the movie trailer website.
+Most of this time was spent revisiting code I wrote yesterday to try out some of the ideas I wrote on my todo list.
+I changed some of the Bootstrap classes I was using and added some headlines to sections as I went.
+However most of the time was spent adding CSS to various sections of the site.
+I managed to get the trailer, summary, and cast sections done.
+Tomorrow I'd like to finish the latest news section.
+The big challenge tomorrow will be doing the image gallery and seeing if I can get the images for the gallery to work on small screens.

+**Tomorrow's List:**
+- Fix D23 look for latest news in CSS.
+Adjust the header for the latest news section.
+- Start adding CSS styles for the press section.
+Update HTML with more Bootstrap classes.
+- Start adding CSS styles for image gallery.
+Find CSS grid documentation and posts to help make image gallery mobile responsive.

+**Link(s) for the day's work:** [30 Days, 30 Sites Movie Trailer Website](https://github.com/BritishPandaChick/30sites-movie-trailer)